 Demo data

-A script in the repository populates the database with sample projects, cards, and users for demonstration purposes:
+The warmdesk-seed binary (shipped alongside the main server) populates the database with sample projects, cards, users, and more for demonstration purposes.

 GET /api/v1/metrics exposes a standard Prometheus scrape endpoint.